Updated September 2019

 Labor Commissioner's determination that Uber drivers - and similar "gig workers"

-test from the NLRB test listed above.
+test that differs from the NLRB test listed above.

 Arizona typically follows the federal scheme in most regards; however, there are